gvwilson/buildtogether.tech/src/research/index.md

 ## What Do We Know About the Quality of Software?

 The answer to the question in this section's title is, "A lot, and it's not good news."
-For example, [%b Nakshatri2016 %] looked at how [%i "exception!under-used and abused" %]exceptions[%/i%] are actually used in Java programs.
+For example, [%b Nakshatri2016 %] looked at how exceptions[%i "exception!under-used and abused" %] are actually used in Java programs.
 Rather than being used to make software more robust, exceptions are either ignored or used as a debugging aid.
 For example, the most common `catch` block is one that logs the error rather than trying to recover from it; the next